-He moved up more than a few spots the next year.
-He was a shocking third in 2012, one of the best “out of nowhere” placings in Olympia history.
-Over subsequent years, when we both lived in Southern California, we shared meals at The Firehouse near Gold’s Gym, and I always dug his laid-back Jamaican vibe and perpetually friendly demeanor.
+He moved up more than a few spots the next year when he was a shocking third in 2012, one of the best “out of nowhere” placings in Olympia history.
+Over subsequent years, when we both lived in Southern California, we shared meals at The Firehouse restaurant near Gold’s Gym, and I always dug his laid-back Jamaican vibe and perpetually friendly demeanor.
 He hated the arrogance of some of his peers.
 He was the rare champ who never failed to ask me about me.
 That’s just who he was, and always with a smile.

 UP, DOWN, AND UP AGAIN

 Born in Kingston, Jamaica on April 2, 1975, Shawn Rhoden, one of four brothers, immigrated with his family to Maryland in 1990.
 Previously a soccer player, he took up bodybuilding at 17 and began entering teenage contests shortly thereafter.
 Of the first one he said, “I was 153 pounds, felt like I was nothing but a ripped set of abs.
 But I won, and all of a sudden, I was like, ‘Wow, this is fun.
 This is great.’
 We ended up doing shows every other weekend that summer, and I kept winning.”

 Working-out under the tutelage of pro bodybuilder Yohnnie Shambourger, Rhoden filled out his skinny frame.
 “I began to realize how much I enjoyed the gym and the sport.
 It gives me a rush.
 Other sports are about teamwork, but bodybuilding, you get exactly as much out of it as you put into it.”
 He was second in the light-heavy class of the 2001 North American Championships, but dropped to 14th in the heavy class of the 2002 Nationals.